overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 * Define a custom hotkey to be used in-game.

-* Interactions between app windows.
+* Interact between app windows.

 * Background controller that manages data transfers.